-Lead reviewer Ben Applebaum-Bauch has been testing products at GearLab for over three years.
-In that time, he has written about over 200 hundred individual consumer goods and products and researched hundreds more.
+Lead reviewer Ben Applebaum-Bauch has been testing products at GearLab for almost four years.
+In that time, he has written about 200 individual bathroom products and other consumer goods and researched hundreds more.
 Living in cold weather climates for most of his life has made him no stranger to a runny nose and the value of a high-strength, comfortable tissue.

 Analysis and Test Results

 After working our way through hundreds of tissues, we discovered some interesting findings about the quality and qualities of different products.
 Below, we break down our assessment regarding tissue strength, comfort, absorbency, and packaging.